raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 Look at all the duplication!
 Nearly half of the diagram is a nearly exact copy of the other half.
 States `G88` and `G90` are *equivalent*: They have the exact same set of outgoing transitions.
 The same is true of `G96` and `G98`, and of `G104` and `G106`.

-Ideally, we would **merge** the equivalent states, and then discard the unecessary states.
+Ideally, we would **merge** the equivalent states, and then discard the unnecessary states.
 This would reduce the number of states from seven to four:

 <div class="mermaid">
 stateDiagram